Cxpher/Era/admin_oracle/admin_oracle.rst

 |

-#.
-Select **Operations** from the dropdown menu to monitor the registration.
+5. Select **Operations** from the dropdown menu to monitor the registration.
 This process should take approximately 2-5 minutes.

 |

-Clone Your Database Server & Database
+Clone Your database server & database
 +++++++++++++++++++++++++++++++++++++

 #.
 Within **Era**, select **Time Machines** from the dropdown menu, and then select *Initials*\ _proddb_TM.